 15. Wrist Sunflower Tattoo

-Small sunflower tattoos would be great on your wrist because they can look like a bracelet when worn with other bracelets.
+Small sunflowers would be great on your wrist tattoo because they can look like a bracelet when worn with other bracelets.
 They also look awesome with watches, so you can add this tattoo to your accessories too!

 16. Small Sunflower Tattoo

-If you are looking for something that is less noticeable then small sunflower tattoos would be perfect for you.
-You can choose from small designs and if you want, you could add other details or symbols to make it more personal.
+If you are looking for something that is less noticeable, then small tattoos would be perfect for you.
+You can choose from small designs, and if you want, you could add other details or symbols to make it more personal.

 17. Forearm Sunflower Tattoo

-The forearm is one of the most popular tattoo placements on men, and the size of the sunflower makes it a great choice.
-This placement lets you get creative with the stem, stem wrapping around your arm, or even making it into a vine.
+The forearm tattoo is one of the most popular placements on women, and the size of the sunflower makes it a great choice.
+This placement lets you get creative with the stem, wrapping it around your arm or even making it into a vine.